hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Router.md

 # Router

-The router: `HBApplication.router` directs requests to their handlers based on the contents of their path.
+The router directs requests to their handlers based on the contents of their path.

 ## Overview